« Previous step: Phase 2 Excel Charts

 - Be sorted according to at least one field

 - Be grouped appropriately on at least one field

 - Contain at least one meaningful calculation using a function in the report footer/group section

 How about going the extra mile and:

-- adding a “Splash Screen” form as a showstopper for your PAT, or
+- add a “Splash Screen” form as a showstopper for your PAT, or

-- creating and adding an Application icon to your database?
+- create and add an Application icon to your database?